Quantum Approximate Optimization Algorithm for Test Case Optimization: Acknowledgment

 This work is supported by the Qu-Test project (\#299827) funded by the Research Council of Norway.
-Xinyi Wang is also supported by Simula's internal strategic project on quantum software engineering.
-Shaukat Ali also acknowledges the support from the \textit{Quantum Hub initiative} (OsloMet).
-Paolo Arcaini is supported by ERATO HASUO Metamathematics for Systems Design Project (No. JPMJER1603), JST, Funding Reference number: 10.13039/501100009024 ERATO; and by Engineerable AI Techniques for Practical Applications of High-Quality Machine Learning-based Systems Project (Grant Number JPMJMI20B8), JST-Mirai.
+X. Wang is also supported by Simula's internal strategic project on quantum software engineering.
+S. Ali also acknowledges the support from the \textit{Quantum Hub initiative} (OsloMet).
+P. Arcaini is supported by Engineerable AI Techniques for Practical Applications of High-Quality Machine Learning-based Systems Project (Grant Number JPMJMI20B8), JST-Mirai; and by ERATO HASUO Metamathematics for Systems Design Project (No. JPMJER1603), JST, Funding Reference number: 10.13039/501100009024 ERATO.